jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

 # ![A house in Roanoke Star AI-generated content may be incorrect.](./media/image1.png){width="6.268055555555556in" height="6.115277777777778in"}

-# Contoso Matterhorn National Bank
+# Contoso Zermatt National Bank

 ## Company Overview

-**Contoso Matterhorn Bank** is a leading financial institution based in Zermatt, Switzerland.
+**Contoso Zermatt Bank** is a leading financial institution based in Switzerland.
 It operates in the financial services industry, providing a range of services related to securities transactions, financial information processing, and cashless payment transactions.

 ## Customer Situation

-Contoso Matterhorn National Bank is facing significant challenges that impact their operations and service delivery.
+Contoso Zermatt National Bank is facing significant challenges that impact their operations and service delivery.
 These include the need for efficient access and analysis of information, leveraging advanced technologies, automating repetitive tasks, ensuring data security and